-The Preservation of Archival Materials day-long session will be taught by Tina Seetoo, Preservation Manager at Delta Flight Museum.
+Tina Mason Seetoo will teach Preservation of Archival Materials.
+She is Preservation Manager at Delta Flight Museum.
 With the Archives Manager, she is responsible for the preservation of and access to the archives and museum collections.
 Since 2010, she has been a part-time Instructor of the Preservation of Archives course in the Masters of Archival Studies program at Clayton State University.
 Prior positions include Conservator of the Georgia Archives and Manager of Preservation Services at the Southeastern Library Network (now LYRASIS), where she was responsible for preservation education and outreach throughout the Southeast.
 She lectures and consults on a wide range of preservation topics, including collections care and repair, environmental management, disaster preparedness and recovery, and preservation management.
 Seetoo received an MLIS and a Certificate of Advanced Study in Conservation from the University of Texas at Austin, which included a year-long internship in the Book Conservation Lab of the Smithsonian Institution Libraries.

-The Born-Digital and Digital Preservation session will be taught by Katherine Fisher.
-Fisher is head of digital archives at Emory University's Stuart A. Rose Manuscript, Archives, and Rare Book Library, where she manages a team responsible for acquiring, preserving, and providing access to born-digital and digitized collections and provides leadership and expertise in digital preservation and digital collection management across the organization.
+Katherine Fisher will teach Born-Digital and Digital Preservation.
+Katherine is Head of Digital Archives, Stuart A. Rose Manuscript, Archives, & Rare Book Library, at Emory University, where she manages a team responsible for acquiring, preserving, and providing access to born-digital and digitized collections and provides leadership and expertise in digital preservation and digital collection management across the organization.
 Prior to joining Emory, she worked as the digital preservation archivist at Georgia State University Library and the digital projects coordinator at the University of Hawai'i Press.
 Fisher holds an MLIS from the University of Hawai'i at Mānoa and a PhD in English from the University of Michigan.

-Look for the grant application on the Georgia Archives website under "Announcements."
-To apply, submit a completed application form to Christopher.davidson@usg.edu by March 2, 2022.
+Look for the grant application on the Georgia Archives website under "Announcements" or by clicking here.
+To apply, submit a completed application form to Christopher.davidson@usg.edu by March 1, 2024.